-On June 17th, Ofsted released their research review into high quality geography curriculums.
+On June 17th 2021, Ofsted released their research review into high quality geography curricula.
 It’s taken me some time to get through it all, as it’s packed with interesting and important considerations for leaders and teachers.
 I’ve put what I consider to be the most relevant information for those of us in the primary sector into this blog post.
 You can read the full report by clicking here.

 The report strikes me as being the most in-depth of the research reports which have been released so far.
 It contains lots of background information which I think is both relevant and informative for primary teachers, particularly those who aren’t subject specialists.
 I intend to use the report’s implications when we are considering the improvements we wish to make to our provision, and I look forward to sharing some of these once they are established.
 The report itself took a long time to read, and whilst I’ve tried to reduce the information to be more easily digestible, it’s taken almost 3000 words to do so.
 For that matter, here are the top three takeaways from the report.

 🧠 Leaders and teachers need to carefully consider, select and sequence the content they want their pupils to learn.
 This content should be organised into manageable chunks, building into connected, composite ideas.
 Pupils need to learn about a wide range of ideas and contexts.